rozek/svelte-viewport-info/README.md

 # svelte-viewport-info #

-informs about viewport size and orientation
+informs about viewport size and orientation (not only for Svelte)

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-viewport-info/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

+## Usage as an NPM Module ##

+`svelte-viewport-info` may be used as an NPM module or as a plain script file.

 ### Installation ###